muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 represent "new" *error* or *exception* types of a nominal type system in a consistent way.
 The counterpart **Article** possrep should *not* be used for these things, but rather just every other kind of externally-defined type.

-## Ignorance

-The singleton **Ignorance** value is characterized by an **Excuse** which simply says that an ordinary value for any given domain is missing and that there is simply no excuse that has been given for this; in other words, something has gone wrong without the slightest hint of an explanation.

-This is conceptually the most generic excuse value there is and it can be used by lazy programmers as a fallback for when they don't have even a semblance of a better explanation for why an ordinary value is missing.

-The **Ignorance** value has its own special syntax in MUON disjoint from any **Excuse** syntax so that this MUON-defined excuse doesn't step on any possible name that a particular external data model might use.

-When an external data model natively has exactly one generic *null* or *nil* or *undefined* or *unknown* or similar value or quasi-value, **Ignorance** is the official way to represent an instance of it in MUON.

-When an external data model natively has a concept of 3-valued logic (MUON itself does not), specifically a concept like such where the multiplicity of scenarios that may produce a special no-regular-value-is-here marker do in fact all produce the exact same marker, **Ignorance** is the official way to represent that marker.
-This includes the *null* of any common dialect of SQL.
-Whereas, for external data models that distinguish the reasons for why a regular value may be missing, **Ignorance** should NOT be used and instead other more applicable **Excuse** values should instead.

-## Nesting / Attribute Name List

-A **Nesting** value is an arbitrarily-large nonempty ordered collection of attribute names, intended for referencing an entity in a multi-level namespace, such as nested **Tuple** may implement.

-## Heading / Attribute Name Set

-A **Heading** value is an arbitrarily-large unordered collection of *attribute names*, such that no 2 attribute names are the same.

 ## Renaming / Attribute Name Map